 Where can I wild camp?

 Is wild camping illegal?
-Well, actually it’s not a criminal offence, that is you can’t be prosecuted for simply sleeping in a bivvy bag or even a tent in a wild place.
+Well, actually it’s not a criminal offence, that is you can’t be prosecuted for simply sleeping in a bivvy bag or even a tent wild camping in the UK.
 The problem is when people refuse to leave after being asked, this is then classed as trespassing.
 So, where can you wild camp legally?

 It’s not just about finding a remote spot.
 There are actually many places you can legally wild camp, it’s just not advertised very well.